Skip to content

 How to Appeal a WI Workers' Comp Claim Denial

-If you have received a letter from your employer’s workers’ compensation insurance company telling you that your claim is denied, then you must appeal that denial in order to secure any benefits.
+If you have received a letter from your employer’s workers' compensation insurance company telling you that your claim is denied, then you must appeal that denial in order to secure any benefits.
 While an injured employee has the right to appeal such a denial without an attorney’s assistance, the appeal process can be confusing.
 Hawks Quindel has more attorneys representing injured workers than any other law firm in Wisconsin, and we are very familiar with all of the ins and outs of our state’s appeal and hearing procedures.
+Here is what we will do to appeal the denial of your workers' compensation benefits if you retain us for representation in your work injury case.

 1. Obtaining All Relevant Records and Securing Doctors’ Opinions

-The first and one of the most essential steps in preparing to appeal a workers’ compensation claim denial is gathering all relevant records.
+The first and one of the most essential steps in preparing to appeal a workers' compensation claim denial is gathering all relevant records.
 These records include medical records and medical billings statements related to the work injury from all clinics and hospitals where you have treated, as well as your personnel file.
 After we have summarized and analyzed that documentation, we will write to the appropriate doctor(s) to secure a copy of the WKC-16-B report (“Practitioner’s Report in Lieu of Testimony”), which is necessary to prove the work-relatedness of your injury/condition.
+This record and report-gathering process is time-consuming, and often takes several months to finalize.
+However, it is the foundation of a successful appeal and, therefore, our attorneys will often not file a hearing application – the actual appeal step in your case – until several months after you have retained Hawks Quindel for representation.

 2. Hearing Application